Berkeleyisms

 SOCS: “SOCS” is the Social Sciences Building in Berkeley, located near the Hearst Gymnasium.

 SF: “SF” is an acronym for San Francisco, which is located only 30 minutes away from campus.
+With BayPass, you can get to SF for free.

 Go Bears!
 Be sure to save your seat at The Big Game in the fall.